IRA withdrawal rules

 After 59½ it’s your call.

-Once you reach age 59½, you may withdraw as little or as much as you'd like without the threat of IRS early
+Once you reach age 59½, you may withdraw as little or as much as you'd like without the potential of IRS early

 withdrawal penalties.
-But that doesn’t mean you have to take money out of your IRA or even that you should.
+But that doesn’t mean you have to take money out of your IRA.